Skip to content

 )

-func Welcome(con *connections.Connection) {
+func View(c *client.Client) {

-Name: "Welcome",
+Name: "Welcome", // Sets view name.

-RenderMode: views.RenderModeFull, // Renders on server
+RenderMode: view.RenderModeFull, // Renders view on server and client.

 })